TULIPS LEVEL

 Optional:

-Students in this level attend classes a minimum of three days a week.
-The schedule is arranged so that the three days begin at the same time and available classes are held back to back.
+Students in this level attend classes a minimum of two days a week for four hours of training which includes two ballet technique classes, one pointe foundations or pointe class, and one movement foundations class.
+The schedule is arranged so that the two days of required classes begin at the same time and these classes are held back to back.

 Accommodations/Alternatives:

-- Nurture Path - dancers who are needing a lighter class load, can remove one or both of the 40-minute pointe classes from their schedule.
+- Nurture Path - dancers who are needing a lighter class load, can remove the 40-minute pointe class from their schedule.
 This student is still eligible for recital!
 However, they will not be eligible for story ballet participation.

-- Open Tech classes - Optional open classes are offered one or two times per week at this level.
+- Open Tech classes - Open classes are offered one or two times per week at this level.

 - These classes can be used as make-up classes when a student must miss their regular technique class.
 This should only be done rarely, as choreography is not taught or reviewed in the open class format.